Yanu403/pvac_hfhe_cpp/bounty_data/README.md

 ├── params.json # scheme parameters
 ```

+the gen params in `bounty_test.cpp` are made with a small security gap to create conditions for hypergraph and syndrome analysis

 **key struct:**
 you may find this information useful, but for real researchers, none of this matters (if something contains bytes and they can be read, that's enough)
 ```cpp